 - DO buy something that’s on sale or available at a reduced price.

-- DO join your favorite store’s rewards program, if they offer it (not the same as a credit card).
+- DO join your favorite store’s rewards program, if they offer it.

 - DON’T buy something just because it’s on sale.